-The seven LED board is not in current production, so we would need a reasonable quantity order - 50 off.
-It could also be made for 60v operation.
+The seven LED board could be made for 60v operation.
 Other versions with more LEDs could be produced to order, subject to minimum quantities.
 Other voltages and shapes can be designed to order.

 By using LEDs the boards can tell you more about the battery than a simple moving coil meter will: this is because the LEDs do not suddenly switch on and off, but each LED fades over a range of voltage.
 The voltages are also a lot more accurate than cheap moving coil meters.